wolveix/kvbase/README.md

     log.Fatal(err)
 }

-fmt.Print(user.Password) # This will output Password123
+fmt.Print(user.Password) //This will output Password123
 ```

 ### Updating an entry